-New 1-2-3 Recycling and Rubbish Collection Trial – now suspended
+Cancellation of 1-2-3 Recycling and Rubbish Collection Trial September 2020

-Ashurst Wood has been selected to be part of Mid Sussex District Council’s 1-2-3 enhanced recycling and rubbish collection and disposal service trial.
-This was due to start in late April and last for 6 months, but was suspended due to the coronavirus pandemic.
+This trial, which included a new weekly food waste collection service, was due to start in April 2020 and last for 6 months, but was suspended due to the coronavirus pandemic.

 Report fly-tipping to Mid Sussex District Council